spatstat/spatstat.core/README.md

 statistical analysis and modelling of spatial data, with the exception of data on linear networks.

-The reorganisation of `spatstat` into a family of package is described on the GitHub repository [spatstat/spatstat](https://github.com/spatstat/spatstat).
+The reorganisation of `spatstat` into a family of packages is described on the GitHub repository [spatstat/spatstat](https://github.com/spatstat/spatstat).